IanEdington/dotfiles/readme.md

-# This doc explains how I have my mac set up for optimum usablilty while developing.
+# This doc explains how I setup my mac for efficient development.

 I am a newbie... or at least I was when I started this repo.
 I have been developing for just over a year.
 I decided to document the changes I am making to my mac, for my own sanity and so hopefully other can benefit.